m50d/m50d.github.com/_posts/2015-12-27-best-girl-winning.md

 The last and strongest thread, as always, is the red one.
 Flay honestly does everything right here - daring first to try to fly the gundam (though I wish we could see what would have happened had Kira not arrived), and then leaping further with Kira than many a romance-animé heroine manages in a whole series.
 There's a wonderful touch of ambiguity after, as we see her putting a finger to her lips in thought - is this the next step in her dastardly plot, or is she genuinely falling for Kira (who, let's not forget, she had some feelings for all along)?
 Does it even matter?

 I remember enough to know this relationship is doomed.
-But
+But for the time being I am genuinely, unironically cheering them, and hoping against hope that this time will somehow be different.